-- 1. Push the mode paddle switch forward one or more times until a seat function icon appears in the control panel display. - 2.
+- 1. Press the Mode button one or more times until a seat function icon appears in the control panel display. - 2.
 Move the joystick to the left or right to select a memorized position (M1, M2 or M3).
 A seat icon and memory symbol M for the memorized position selected are shown in the control panel display. - 3.
 Move and hold the joystick forwards.
 The seat adjusts to the position stored earlier.
 For reasons of safety, the joystick must be held forward until the seat is fully adjusted to the required position.
 Once the seat has assumed the saved position, it stops moving.